-In Te Kuiti, Council will set a TUAC levied on every separately used or inhabited part of a rating unit that is connected or has the ability to connect to the Council sewerage reticulation network.
+In Te Kuiti for all residential properties, Council will set a TUAC per separately used or inhabited part of a rating unit that is connected or has the ability to connect to the Council sewerage reticulation network.

 All non-residential properties will be charged one base charge for up to three pans and per pan for every pan over and above this threshold.
-The base charge will be categorised by the businesses hours of operation as calculated below.
+The base charge will be categorised by the business hours of operation as calculated below.